ankane/authtrail/README.md

 - `scope` - Devise scope
 - `strategy` - Devise strategy
-- `identity` - identity that was used - typically email address or username
+- `identity` - identity that was used - typically email or username
 - `success` - whether the sign in succeeded
 - `failure_reason` - for failures